 The demonstration showcased the interoperability of these products using actual genomic data in a real-world simulation.
 First, the source FASTQ file was ingested into the cluster and transparently compressed using PetaSuite, meaning that there is no impact on existing workflows.
 The compressed file is then made available to the DNASeq pipeline for processing.
 The ability to work on compressed data reduces processing time and resource requirements.
 WekaIO’s Matrix filesystem significantly accelerates processing by eliminating storage bottlenecks that constrict the flow of data to the analytical pipeline.
 DNASeq is a highly optimized pipeline based on the Broad Institute’s Genomics Analytical Tool Kit (GATK) gold standard.

 After the data is analyzed, it is retained for long periods of time, sometimes indefinitely, requiring a cost-effective means of storing and protecting the data.
 This is especially challenging as the processed data accumulates.
 WDC’s ActiveScale object storage is ideally suited for this with data durability of 19-nines and geo-replication across up to three sites for hundreds of petabytes.
-The figure below shows the architecture of the demo system.

 Solution Value Stacking

 Creating an end-to-end genomics solution requires careful component selection in order to create a holistic value that is greater than the mere sum of the parts.
 The system constructed here provides synergistic value because all its components have been tested together, it requires no changes to existing workflows, and it is built using best-of-breed industry standard genomics tools to ensure accurate and consistent results.
 The result is a flexible, fully configurable, scalable secondary analysis platform that is far more cost-efficient and performant than other solutions, allowing investigators to complete more research in less time.